Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Embedded Validation and Numerical Profiling

 \section{Embedded Validation and Numerical Profiling}

 This section validates the dual compiler on three nonlinear control systems of increasing complexity.
-Each network is trained in PyTorch, exported to ONNX, and translated by the ahead-of-time compiler into a self-contained C++ header.
-The header is cross-compiled against the ESP-IDF toolchain and deployed on an ESP32-S3 microcontroller, the Espressif dual-core 32-bit Xtensa LX7 processor running at $240$~MHz with $512$~KB of internal SRAM and no operating system.
+The workflow is identical for all three: each network is trained in PyTorch, exported to ONNX, and translated by the ahead-of-time compiler into a self-contained C++ header.
+The compiler proceeds in three stages: it ingests the model and freezes the topology $(n_0,\ldots,n_d)$ and activation types; it sizes the static workspace of Corollary~\ref{cor:static_memory} (plus a shared real-path cache that avoids recomputing the primal preactivations across the $m+1$ directional passes); and it emits fully unrolled C++ with the weights embedded as \texttt{constexpr} arrays, no allocation call sites, no recursion, and no data-dependent branches other than the activation gates.
+The emitted header is cross-compiled against the ESP-IDF toolchain and deployed on an ESP32-S3 microcontroller, the Espressif dual-core 32-bit Xtensa LX7 processor running at $240$~MHz with $512$~KB of internal SRAM and no operating system.
 All measurements are obtained on the bare-metal target with the second core idle, the wireless stack disabled, and the benchmark task pinned to a single core with interrupts masked during the measurement window.
 Cycle counts are read directly from the on-chip cycle counter and converted to wall time using the configured CPU clock.
+Each benchmark reports the median and maximum over $1000$ evaluations at randomly sampled states; the maximum serves as an empirical proxy for execution-time jitter, which WCET-oriented deployment must bound.

-For a head-to-head comparison, we hand-implement a reverse-mode AD baseline in C++ targeting the same processor.
-The baseline executes the standard forward-then-backward recurrence~\eqref{eq:backprop} and allocates the activation cache from the heap as a general-purpose AD runtime would.
+For a head-to-head comparison, we hand-implement a reverse-mode baseline in C++ on the same processor.
+The baseline executes the standard forward-then-backward recurrence~\eqref{eq:backprop} and allocates the activation cache from the heap at every call, replicating the behavior of general-purpose AD runtimes; per Remark~\ref{rem:static_reverse}, a statically allocated reverse-mode variant is possible for a fixed topology, so the heap-related components of the measurements below characterize the runtime style of implementation rather than reverse mode as a mathematical algorithm, while the workspace-size comparison of Proposition~\ref{prop:memory} applies to both styles.
 We deliberately do not use a desktop framework such as LibTorch, because the ESP32-S3 cannot host one and a desktop measurement would not reflect the embedded constraint that motivates this work.
-The reported reverse-mode timings therefore represent the best achievable performance of a hand-tuned implementation on the same target hardware.
+The reported reverse-mode timings represent a hand-tuned implementation on the same target hardware.
+Table~\ref{tab:measurements} summarizes all measurements; the examples discuss them in turn, and each example states which theoretical result it exercises.